IPA.CONF(5) IPA.CONF(5)

 Here there is 1 Gbyte per week limit.
 If the limit is reached, then at

-the begin of the week it will be restarted.
-If this limit is not
+the beginning of the next week it will be restarted.
+If this limit is

-reached, then it is also restarted at the begin of the week.
+not reached, then it is also restarted at the beginning of the next

 if_any_reached - if any of rule's limits is reached;